arcadellama/plex-nowplaying/README.md

 ### Dependencies
 - A posix compatible shell (sh, bash, ksh, dash)
-- Will check for curl, wget, and fetch, and will default to netcat (nc)
+- A download agent; unless specified, will autmatically check for netcat (nc), curl, wget, and fetch in that order.

 ### Installation
 Clone this repo: